By Danielle Centoni

 This aptly-named dip is crazy-good and crazy-versatile.
 The base is made with almonds and grapeseed oil, with lemon, garlic and nutritional yeast adding brightness, and chipotles and smoked paprika bringing smoky spice.
 Vegan, gluten-free and non-GMO verified, it’s as great with corn chips as it is with veggies.
 In fact, it makes everything it touches taste better, including grain bowls, sandwiches and side dishes.
 Stock up.

 Two beloved classic — cheesy artichoke dip and creamy spinach dip — come together to make the best of both worlds.
-GMO-free and made with rBST-free dairy, the base swaps in Neufchatel cream cheese and Greek yogurt instead of the usual full-fat cream cheese, sour cream and mayo.
+GMO-free and made with rBST-free dairy, the base swaps in Neufchatel cream cheese and Greek yogurt instead of the usual cream cheese, sour cream, and mayo.
 The taste is still rich, creamy, and amazing, and there’s tons of spinach so you can feel virtuous.
 Note that the price tag may seem high compared to the others, but you’re getting 3 times as much dip because, well, it’s Costco.

 6. Wholly Guacamole, $17